Applying for a Planning Permit

 Section 173 Agreement Standard Template(DOC, 48KB)

-This template (Section 173 Agreement Standard Template) is for applicants whom have been required to enter into a Section 173 agreement.
+This template (Section 173 Agreement Standard Template(DOC, 48KB)) is for applicants whom have been required to enter into a Section 173 agreement.
 The template is for simple matters only, more complex agreements should not be produced on this template, instead be drafted by a solicitor for that particular matter.

 Latrobe City Council reserves the right to have any agreement reviewed by our lawyers and any costs to be passed onto the applicant or person seeking the agreement.